India’s Strategic Leap Toward Responsible AI: The IndiaAI Safety Institute

 1. Machine Unlearning – IIT Jodhpur

 As data privacy norms tighten globally, the concept of machine unlearning has gained importance.
 It refers to the ability of a model to forget specific data points, ensuring that users can exercise their “right to be forgotten.”
+These techniques give users greater control over their personal data in AI systems, allowing them to decide what information is retained or removed to better protect sensitive information and comply with regulations.
 For example, if an individual withdraws consent for their medical data to be used in training an AI diagnostic tool, machine unlearning would ensure the model no longer retains or uses that data.

 2. Synthetic Data Generation – IIT Roorkee

 Given the scarcity of high-quality, annotated datasets in regional languages and domains like agriculture or informal labor, generating synthetic datasets has become essential.
-IIT Roorkee is working on methods to produce synthetic yet realistic datasets that can help train AI systems in low-data environments without compromising on privacy.
+IIT Roorkee is working on methods to produce synthetic data generation methods that can help train AI systems in low-data environments without compromising on privacy.
+The output created by these synthetic data generation methods not only enhances model robustness but also supports the development of explainable AI by making it easier to analyze and interpret how models learn from and respond to diverse data scenarios.

 3. Bias Mitigation in AI Models – NIT Raipur